 - A child-sized table and chairs makes it easier for children to sit with an activity or a snack.

-2. Emphasise life skills
+2. Emphasise practical life skills

 Even the smallest child is capable of many things!
 Involve them in household tasks and practical life activities right from the start to build independence and confidence in helping to take care of themselves and their family home.